-Wells Fargo Bank will act as custodian of the mortgage loan files pursuant to the Pooling and Servicing Agreement.
-In that capacity, Wells Fargo Bank is responsible to hold and safeguard the mortgage notes and other contents of the mortgage files on behalf of the trustee and the certificateholders.
-Wells Fargo Bank maintains each mortgage loan file in a separate file folder marked with a unique bar code to assure loan-level file integrity and to assist in inventory management.
-Files are segregated by transaction or investor.
-Wells Fargo Bank has been engaged in the mortgage document custody business for more than 25 years.
-Wells Fargo Bank maintains its commercial document custody facilities in Minneapolis, Minnesota.
-As of September 30, 2015, Wells Fargo Bank was acting as custodian of more than 173,000 commercial mortgage loan files.
+Citibank is acting as custodian of the mortgage files pursuant to the Pooling and Servicing Agreement.
+The custodian is responsible to hold and safeguard the mortgage note(s) and other contents of the mortgage file with respect to each underlying mortgage loan on behalf of the trustee and the certificateholders.
+Each mortgage file will be maintained in a separate file folder marked with a unique bar code to assure loan level file integrity and to assist in inventory management.
+Files are segregated by transaction and/or issuer.
+Citibank, through its affiliates and third-party vendors, has been engaged in the mortgage document custody business for more than 10 years.
+Citibank, through its affiliates and third-party vendors, maintains its commercial document custody facilities in Chicago, Illinois and St. Paul, Minnesota.
+One such third-party vendor separately engaged by Citibank, N.A. in its capacity as custodian under the Pooling and Servicing Agreement is U.S. Bank National Association which will hold and safeguard the mortgage notes and other contents of the mortgage files with respect to the underlying mortgage loans.